alekdavis/PlexBackup/README.md

 - [ScriptVersion](https://www.powershellgallery.com/packages/ScriptVersion)
 - [ConfigFile](https://www.powershellgallery.com/packages/ConfigFile)

 To verify that the modules get installed, run the script manually.
-You may be [prompted](https://docs.microsoft.com/en-us/powershell/gallery/how-to/getting-support/bootstrapping-nuget) to update the [NuGet](https://www.nuget.org/downloads) version (or you cab do it yourself in advance).
+You may be [prompted](https://docs.microsoft.com/en-us/powershell/gallery/how-to/getting-support/bootstrapping-nuget) to update the [NuGet](https://www.nuget.org/downloads) version (or you can do it yourself in advance).

 ### Runtime parameters
 The default value of the PlexBackup script's runtime parameters are defined in code, but you can override some of them via command-line arguments or config file settings.